-SUBMITTED BY CUPE ONTARIO SOCIAL SERVICE WORKERS COORDINATING COMMITTEE
+RESOLUTION # SUBMITTED BY CUPE ONTARIO SOCIAL SERVICES COORDINATING COMMITTEE

-Work with CUPE National in conjunction with the Social Service Workers Coordinating Committee to develop a comprehensive organizing strategy and prioritize targeted organizing in the broader social services sector within Ontario.
+To work with CUPE National in conjunction with the Social Service Workers Coordinating Committee to develop a comprehensive organizing strategy and prioritize targeted organizing the broader social services sector within Ontario.

-- Organizing unorganized workers is a foundation to improving the lives and well-being of workers and their families; - Workers who are currently unorganized are generally working in a sector that has been traditionally difficult to organize, or working for small employers, such as child care workers or community agencies;

-- The National Strategic Directions Document prioritizes organizing unorganized workers for our Union; - Statistically it is proven that unionized workers who are assured healthier workplaces with better benefits, etc., in turn provide a better quality of service to the community.
+- Organizing unorganized workers is a foundation to improving the lives and well-being of workers and their families; - These workers who are currently unorganized are generally working in a sector that has been traditionally difficult to organize, or small employers such as child care workers or community agencies; - The National Strategic Directions Document prioritizes organizing the unorganized worker for our union; - Statistically it is proven that unionized workers who are assured healthier workplaces with better benefits, etc., in turn provide better quality of service to the community.